 The company I work for is looking to hire a few able Python developers.
 Instructions and details about the job are on the PCF jobs page.

-This is the best job I've ever had.
+I like my job.
 I get to telecommute which really works for me.
 My co-workers are all able fantastic people.
 The mission is really important and affects everyone.
 The work that we're doing is FOSS and we're working with and contributing to other FOSS projects.
 I've covered the board in terms of projects from bug fixing, to adding enhancements, to debugging upstream components, to Ubuntu packaging (which I need some more practice with), to test systems, to Firefox 3 patches, to Firefox plugins, ...
 I've also had my hands in Bugzilla adjustments, infrastructure, build systems, ...
 It's been challenging and interesting ever since day 1.

 I've also been meeting a lot of people I otherwise wouldn't have met: Chris Blizzard and John Ressig at Mozilla, SJ at OLPC, Holmes Wilson at Downhill Battle, Asheesh at Creative Commons, and others.
 It's exciting.